Allied Land Command: History

 In 1966 the first major change occurred when French military personnel were withdrawn from LANDSOUTHEAST, followed by the Greek withdrawal in 1974.
 On 30 December 1977, SHAPE and Turkish military authorities announced another change in the command structure of LANDSOUTHEAST, to be effective 1 July 1978.
 The command billet was to be filled by a Turkish Army four star general with a U.S. Major General as his deputy.
-U.S. General Sam S. Walker took command in 1977, and On 30 June 1978, General Walker handed over the command to General Vecihi Akın, the first Turkish commander.
+On 30 June 1978, General Sam S. Walker handed over the command to General Vecihi Akın, the first Turkish commander.
 General Akın held command until 30 August 1979.